phaserjs/phaser/README.md

 * Camera.follow now uses the Targets `world` property to seed the camera coordinates from, rather than its local position.
 This means Sprites that are members of offset Groups, or transformed display lists, should now be followed more accurately (thanks @rbozan #2106)
 * PluginManager.destroy is now called by Game.destroy.
 * Game.forceSingleUpdate is now `true` by default.
+* Video now uses MediaStreamTrack.stop() instead of MediaStream.stop() where possible, as the later is now deprecated in some browsers (thanks @stoneman1 #2371)

 ### Bug Fixes